 Wear protective glasses and avoid rubbing the eyes for at least a month.

 Mr. Ramesh, a 68-year-old diabetic, was diagnosed with a posterior subcapsular cataract and early glaucoma.
 Given the dense nature of the cataract, his surgeon opted for ECCE.
 The post-surgical recovery was carefully monitored.
 Within two weeks, Mr. Ramesh regained 90% of his vision.
-He now follows up regularly and manages his eye health proactively using guides like
+He now follows up regularly and manages his eye health proactively using guides like how to manage sore eyes.

 Not all cataract cases are the same.
 Here are some factors to consider when selecting the right technique and IOL: